segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/elastic-path/index.md

 This source is maintained by Elastic Path.
 For any issues with the source, contact the [Elastic Path Support team](https://support.elasticpath.com/hc/en-us){:target="_blank"}.

+> info ""
-_**NOTE:** The Elastic Path Source is currently in beta, which means that they are still actively developing the source.
-If you are interested in joining their beta program or have any feedback to help improve the Elastic Path Source and its documentation, [let the Elastic Path team know](https://support.elasticpath.com/hc/en-us)._
+> The Elastic Path Source is currently in beta, which means that they are still actively developing the source.
+If you are interested in joining their beta program or have any feedback to help improve the Elastic Path Source and its documentation, [let the Elastic Path team know](https://support.elasticpath.com/hc/en-us).

 ## Getting started